-Overall employment at KU Law rose to 92 percent for the Class of 2014.
+Overall employment at KU Law was 91 percent for the Class of 2015.
 This represents a return to employment rates not seen since before the Great Recession.
-The quality of those jobs also continues to improve.
+The quality of jobs also continues to improve.
 Many regard bar admission-required and JD-advantage jobs that are full-time and long-term as the highest quality positions for new graduates.
-The percentage of students landing these “best jobs” rose to 80 percent, a 3 percent improvement from the previous year and part of an 18 percent improvement since 2011.
+The percentage of students landing these “best jobs” rose to 81.5 percent, the fifth consecutive rise and part of a 19 percent improvement since 2011.

 Unless otherwise specified, all numbers are based on data reported to the ABA.
 Differences in criteria between bodies like the ABA and NALP may create minor differences in similar categories.
 The related ABA and NALP forms can be found here.

 While many of our students and graduates choose to work in communities throughout Kansas or in the Kansas City metropolitan region, our students and graduates come from and work across the US and abroad.
 Members of the classes of 2012, 2013, 2014 and 2015 accepted positions in at least 33 states, including California, Texas, Colorado, New York and Washington, D.C, as well as taking positions overseas from Belgium to Beijing.
 Our loyal alumni are found in all 50 states around the globe, including China, Japan, Korea, the Netherlands and Saudi Arabia.